5l1v3r1/Lin8x-Discontinued/README.txt

 ----------------------------------------------------------------------------------------------

-*IF YOU NEED TO USE THIS TOOL AND BORROW ANY LARGE AMOUNT OF SOURCE CODE, PLEASE ASK FIRST.*
+*IF YOU WANT TO BORROW ANY LARGE AMOUNT OF SOURCE CODE FROM THIS TOOL, PLEASE ASK FIRST.*

 ----------------------------------------------------------------------------------------------